skuzzle/restrict-imports-enforcer-rule/README.md

 | `sourceFileCharset`     | String                    | no       | `${project.build.sourceEncoding}` | `0.11.0` (deprecated in `0.15.0`, soft-removed in `0.16.0`, removed in `0.18.0`) |

 * _Deprecated_: Setting this property might have no effect but will log a descriptive warning
-* _Soft-Removed_: Settings this property will fail the build with a descriptive warning that this property is no longer supported
+* _Soft-Removed_: Setting this property will fail the build with a descriptive warning that this property is no longer supported
 * _Removed_: The property no longer exists and the plugin behaves as if it never did.

 ## Changelog